How To File Nails like a Pro! Manicurists’ Top Tips

 2. Clip and Trim your Nails

 Rather than filing to shorten long nails as many of us are guilty of, nails should be shortened beforehand.
-Trimming the excess length will get the nails more even.
+Trimming the excess nail lengths will get them more even.
 Once you have the desired length, you can focus your attention on the shape using the nail file.

 Unlike filing, the nails benefit from being soaked before a trim.
 The water softens the nails and makes it easier to use clippers.